 The following is the process for registering a mutual fund with SEBI;

-• The sponsor is the person with at least 40% of the asset management company’s net worth, and he must submit an application;
+- The sponsor is the person with at least 40% of the asset management company’s net worth, and he must apply.

-• The application must include a full list of all group firms or linked entities that are registered with SEBI in any capacity.
+- The application must include a comprehensive list of all group firms or linked entities registered with SEBI in any capacity.

-• A statement declaring that the director or any authorities connected to the sponsor firm is innocent of any allegations related to ethical misconduct or fraud should be made.
+- A statement declaring that the director or any authorities connected to the sponsor firm are innocent of any allegations related to ethical misconduct or fraud should be made.

-• The signing and delivery of the trust deed requires the foundation of a board of trustees, with two-thirds of the directors being independent.
+- The signing and delivery of the trust deed require the establishment of a board of trustees, with at least two-thirds of the directors being independent.

-• Include the trustee and asset management businesses and provide their respective ADAs and MOAs.
+- Include the trustee and asset management businesses, providing their respective Asset Delegation Agreements (ADAs) and Management Operating Agreements (MOAs).

-• Following their incorporation, these businesses must present an auditor’s certificate signed by a chartered accountant (CA) attesting to the fact that the asset management company has a net worth of at least ten crore rupees and that the sponsor has contributed 40% of that net worth.
+- Following their incorporation, these businesses must present an auditor’s certificate signed by a chartered accountant (CA) attesting to the fact that the asset management company has a net worth of at least ₹10 crore and that the sponsor has contributed 40% of that net worth.
+The sponsoring corporation should sign an investment management agreement and a trust deed.

-• Complete information about the infrastructural facility, including the address and details of the Office, the AMC’s organisational chart, HR profile including fund managers and employees that do equities research should be provided with SEBI.
+- Complete information about the infrastructural facility, including the address and details of the Office, the AMC’s organisational chart, and HR profiles, including fund managers and employees who conduct equities research, should be provided to SEBI.

 How to establish a mutual fund business in India?